 Make the right food choices

-In fact, your health depends mainly on what you eat.
-As some says “you are what you eat”.
-So, making the right food choices that fulfills all your body needs will definitely balance your hormones.
-Aim to eat whole food as if you are following Paleo or Mediterranean diet, and keep away from processed foods.
+Your health depends mainly on what you eat.
+As some say “you are what you eat”.
+So, making the right food choices that fulfill all your body’s needs will balance your hormones.
+Aim to eat whole food as if you are following a Paleo or Mediterranean diet, and keep away from processed foods.

 Stick to the ideal weight